How to Create a Smooth Scroll in CSS

 We’ll look at two instances of implementing smooth scroll in CSS on a website.

-This HTML template contains a simple landing page with three sections: automation, about, and testing.
-Each section has its own navigation link that allows you to navigate between them.
+You’ll need to create an HTML and a CSS file.
+The HTML template contains a simple landing page with three sections: automation, about, and testing.
+Each section has its navigation link that allows you to navigate between them.

 auto